Carpathite: Structure

 Carpathite has the same crystal structure of pure coronene.
 The molecules are planar and lie in two sets with roughly perpendicular orientations.
 Molecules in the same set are parallel and partially offset, with planes 0.3463 nm apart.
 That is slightly larger than the inter-layer distance of graphite layers (0.335 nm), and much larger than the C-C bond lengths within the molecule (about 0.14 nm).
 This "corrugated layer" structure is highly resistant to intercalation, which apparently explains the purity of the mineral.

 Occurrence

-In the Ukraine discovery location, it occurs at the contact zone of a diorite intrusive into argillite within cavities, and is associated with idrialite, amorphous organic material, calcite, barite, quartz, cinnabar, and metacinnabar.
+In the Ukraine discovery location, carpathite occurs at the contact zone of a diorite intrusive into argillite within cavities, and is associated with idrialite, amorphous organic material, calcite, barite, quartz, cinnabar, and metacinnabar.
 It has also been reported in the Presov Region of the Slovak Republic and in the Kamchatka Oblast in Russia.

 In the California location, it occurs in centimeter-size veins, associated (and somewhat contemporaneous) with quartz and cinnabar, in a silicified matrix.
 Crystals are up to 10 × 1 × 1 mm.
 Carbon isotope ratios and the morphology of the deposit indicate that the coronene was produced from organic matter in oceanic sediment, thermally decomposed, purified through hydrothermal transportation and chemical reactions, and deposition below 250 °C, after the other minerals in the intrusion.